 The Division of Pediatric Anesthesiology at Washington University School of Medicine (WUSM) provides anesthesia and critical care services at St. Louis Children’s Hospital.
 St. Louis Children’s Hospital (SLCH) is a Level I Pediatric Trauma center with 250 pediatric beds.
 St. Louis Children’s Hospital is one of the top pediatric transplant centers in the country and we are consistently ranked among the best children’s hospitals in the nation.

 Annually we receive approximately 275,000 patients, with around 50,000 of them coming by way of the emergency department.
-St. Louis Children’s Hospital is a 12 floor building situated in the heart of the Washington University School of Medicine (WUSM) and Barnes‐Jewish Hospital campus.
-The medical campus l is located in the historic Central West End community of Saint Louis.
-We are within minutes of Forest Park, which is home to the St. Louis Zoo, St. Louis Science Center, the History Museum and the Art Museum.
-We are also a short distance away from the Missouri Botanical Garden, St. Louis Arch and Laclede’s Landing.
+St. Louis Children’s Hospital is a 12-floor building situated in the heart of the Washington University School of Medicine (WUSM) and Barnes‐Jewish Hospital campus.
+The medical campus is located in the historic Central West End community of St. Louis.
+We are within minutes of Forest Park, which is home to the St. Louis Zoo, St. Louis Science Center, the History Museum, and the Art Museum.
+We are also a short distance away from the Missouri Botanical Garden, St. Louis Arch, and Laclede’s Landing.

 St. Louis Children’s hospital serves as the primary site for pediatric anesthesia training for anesthesia residents.
 Our division has twenty‐three full and part‐time board‐certified anesthesiologists.
-All of our anesthesiologists have faculty appointments in the Department of Anesthesiology at Washington University School of Medicine Our faculty have a diverse training background with many faculty that have earned additional certification beyond anesthesiology including pediatrics, emergency medicine and medicine.
+All of our anesthesiologists have faculty appointments in the Department of Anesthesiology at Washington University School of Medicine.
+Our faculty have diverse training backgrounds with many having earned additional certifications beyond anesthesiology including pediatrics, emergency medicine, and medicine.
 Our research interests are primarily clinical and educational research.